finfabrik/xplet/dockers/README.md

 If you want to test the mobile browser with QR code scanning, you need to setup Nginx and follow this [instruction](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04) to enable HTTPS, then use HTTPS port as a proxy to port 8080.

+**Please contact us (see below) for the token you issued, and someone from our support team will approve it for your testing.**

 ### Stop XPLet

 - execute the following command to stop all dockers